sanmong/SKKU_Trip_Checker/README.md

 List of places provide information such as name of place, address, and congetion level with bar.

 ![Search by address](.github/img/search_add.gif)
+Places can be searched by address.

 ![Search by name](.github/img/search_name.gif)
-Places can be searched by address and name.
+And Name.

 ![Search by date](.github/img/search_date.gif)
 You can search by date to see future and past congestion level.